occopus/docs/sphinx/source/user/introduction.rst

 ============

-This document is envisaged to introduce the abilities of One Click Cloud Orchestrator - OCCOpus developed at SZTAKI, Hungary to create and manage flexible computing infrastructures and services in a single or multiple cloud system.
+This document is envisaged to introduce the abilities of One Click Cloud Orchestrator - OCCOpus developed at MTA SZTAKI, Hungary to create and manage flexible computing infrastructures and services in a single or multiple cloud system.